 "I saved a drowning toddler - here are the things I need all parents to remember"

 Water Safety Ireland states thirty children aged fourteen and under were victims of drownings in the span of ten years.
-Out of the eight drownings in Ireland over the past week, three were children under 15, and one was a mother who died trying to save her child from the water.

 It's therefore so important for supervisors and swimmers alike to be aware of how quickly a family fun day can take a dangerous turn.

-US-based life coach Krista-Lynn Landolfi almost had first hand experience with this when a day at the pool turned into a rescue mission.
+US-based life coach Krista-Lynn Landolfi almost had first-hand experience with this when a day at the pool turned into a rescue mission.